EXPERTISE

 Clinical and Translational Science

-Researchers in clinical and translational science test new methods to diagnose, treat and prevent Alzheimer’s disease, and advancing this research into improved diagnosis and care for patients living with the disease.
+Researchers in clinical and translational science test new methods to diagnose, treat and prevent Alzheimer’s disease, and advance this research into improved diagnosis and care for patients living with the disease.

 a patient receives an infusion of medication